3DO Player Bus (PBUS) Controller Protocol¶

 Historical Context¶

-The PBUS protocol appears in patent WO09410636a1 (1994), designed for 3DO Interactive Multiplayer set-top hardware.
-The protocol reflects bandwidth constraints of mid-90s consumer electronics while providing advanced features like analog input and multi-device coordination.
-The clever ID encoding exploits physical impossibility (joysticks can't press up+down simultaneously) to eliminate hardware conflicts.
+The PBUS protocol is described in patent WO1994010636A1 (filed 1992, published 1994), designed for 3DO Interactive Multiplayer hardware.
+The ID encoding exploits physical impossibility (joysticks can't press up+down simultaneously) to distinguish joypads from other device types without dedicated ID bytes.

 Physical Layer¶